 In 2018, we launched the Idler Festival at Fenton House in Hampstead, a 17th century merchant’s house owned by the National Trust.

 Victoria Hull, Programming Director

-Victoria Hull was educated at St Paul’s School and St Andrews.
-Following stints as a teacher and a TV researcher, she created The Clerkenwell Literary Festival in 1997.
-She mixed established names with new fresh talent and the festival attracted young and urban crowds.
-In 2002 she moved to a farmhouse in North Devon and spent the next few years raising a family and learning the arts of country living and household management.
+Victoria Hull was educated at St Mary’s Ascot, St Paul’s Girls School and St Andrews University.
+Following stints as a teacher, a researcher, an assistant producer on documentaries and a TV development executive, she created The Clerkenwell Literary Festival in 1997.
+She mixed established names with new fresh talent and cross-art acts.
+The festival attracted young and urban crowds.
+In 2002 she moved to a farmhouse in North Devon and spent the next few years running a smallhold with her small children.
+They kept a menagerie including bees, pigs, ferrets, rabbits, cats, an old pony and working Labrador Retrievers which Victoria bred.
 In 2011 she launched the Idler Academy and now lives in London.